zoonoo/azure-docs.ko-kr/articles/sql-database/sql-database-connectivity-architecture.md

 ---
-title: 연결 아키텍처
+title: Connectivity Architecture
-description: 이 문서에서는 azure 내부 또는 Azure 외부에서의 데이터베이스 연결에 대 한 Azure SQL 연결 아키텍처에 대해 설명 합니다.
+description: This document explains the Azure SQL connectivity architecture for database connections from within Azure or from outside of Azure.
 services: sql-database
 ms.service: sql-database
 ms.subservice: development